Code-Institute-Submissions/clover-codex/README.md

 #### User stories :

-A a user i would like to be able to login/logout.
+As a user i would like to be able to login/logout for security purposes.

-As a user I would to be able to search for Character definitions by typing into a search bar a name or a word associated with the character card.
+As a user I would to be able to search for Character definitions by typing into a search bar a name or a word associated with the character card .

 As a user I would like to be able to edit/update or delete information if it were to be incorrect or additonal info needed to be added.